wouterd/wouterd.github.io/_drafts/2014-04-02-continuous-integration-using-docker-maven-and-jenkins.markdown

 "do no harm": you want to merge when you know it won't break things and now you have a branch that's meant to break?
 Sounds like bad design to me.

+### The Old Way of Deploying to Integration
+Deploying to a test environment normally means deploying the new version of your app to the server.
+Anything else is already in place.
+As an example I'll take a java based CMS: Hippo.
+Hippo consists of two WAR files: cms.war and site.war.
+These two WARs are deployed to a tomcat instance together with some shared & common jars.
+If you base your project on the standard maven archetype, the build will create a gzipped tar archive for you that you can extract into your tomcat base/home and you're good to go.
+In pseudo-code, this is what my deploy.sh script that runs on jenkins looks like this for each server:

+* SCP the tar.gz from the project to the server(s)
+* ssh into the server
+* stop tomcat
+* remove the "work", "webapps", "shared" and "common" folders
+* extract the tar.gz into the tomcat folder
+* start tomcat

+After this, we wait for tomcat to start up and deploy the webapps.
+This involves an expect script that needs to be copied to the server and run remotely to check for the "server startup in xxx" in the catalina.out.
+A few of these steps also require root access rights, which requires password less sudo for some commands.
+While this is all possible and done a lot, it does add a lot of complexity and "boilerplate" to a simple goal: integration testing.

 ### Docker
 [Docker][docker] is a tool allows you to run multiple processes in their own containers on a machine without the overhead of virtual machines.
 It does give process separation and to the processes it looks like they're running in